chrisbra/vim-mq-patches/README.md

 ###Note:

-Not all patches will apply to upstream vim source.
+Not all patches will apply to upstream vim source (or even make sense nowadays).

 ###License & Copyright
 © 2009-2014 by Christian Brabandt.
 The Vim License applies.
 See `:h license`